 Dr. Lara Bryant

 Dr. Bryant earned her Masters of Applied Geography and doctorate in Geographic Education from Texas State University-San Marcos.
 She has a range of experience in geographic education from ten years teaching geography in both rural and urban secondary public schools, to her current position offering geography classes geared toward pre-service education majors.
-Her courses include: Introduction to World Geography, Geography for Educators, World Regional Geography, Topics in Regional Geography: Europe and Geospatial Technologies for K-12.
+Her courses include: Introduction to World Geography, Geography for Educators, World Regional Geography, Topics in Regional Geography: Europe, Population Geography and Geospatial Technologies for K-12.

-For the past twelve years Dr. Bryant has been actively involved in the National Geographic Alliance Network in a multitude of roles including teacher consultant and conference coordinator for the Texas Alliance for Geographic Education.
+For the past seventeen years Dr. Bryant has been actively involved in the National Geographic Alliance Network in a multitude of roles including teacher consultant and conference coordinator for the Texas Alliance for Geographic Education.
 She is currently the coordinator for the New Hampshire Geographic Alliance.
 As coordinator, she is engaged in outreach programs with the public school system throughout New Hampshire.

 Dr. Bryant’s international experiences include living in Germany, traveling to China as a Fulbright participant, and working in Chile to help develop online geography modules for the Association of American Geographers Center for Global Education.
 Her most recent studies abroad include her participation in a faculty seminar, “Crossing the Strait of Gibraltar: Exploring the Coexistence and Challenges of Neighboring Cultures” in Spain and Morocco.